• Skip to primary navigation

 Totopos can be triangular or round

-In Mexico, corn tortilla chips are known as totopos or totopitos.
-Because they're made with corn, each chip has a subtly sweet, nutty, and toasty flavor.
+Corn tortilla chips, also known as totopos or totopitos, are a staple in Mexican cuisine.
+Since they’re made with corn, each chip has a subtly sweet, nutty, and toasty flavor.

-To make totopos, corn tortillas are sliced and fried in oil until crispy and golden.
-Depending on the purpose, they can be seasoned with just salt or other flavors like chile and lime.
+To make totopos, all you need to do is slice corn tortillas into triangles or circles and deep fry them until crispy and golden.
+Depending on the purpose, you can season them with just salt or other flavors like chile and lime.

 Hand Holding a Totopo With Mango Pico de Gallo.